chesyya/baosky-plugin-api-generator/plugin-docs/extension-guides/virtual-documents.md

 Depending on the scenario virtual documents might change.
 To support that, providers can implement a `onDidChange`-event.

-The `vscode.Event`-type defines the contract for eventing in VS Code.
+The `vscode.Event`-type defines the contract for eventing in Baosky.
 The easiest way to implement an event is `vscode.EventEmitter`, like so:

 ```ts
 const myProvider = new class implements vscode.TextDocumentContentProvider {